neo0oen619/neo_multiseat/README.md

 neo_multiseat supports more than two users, but it runs over RDP, which can cause buggy mouse/input in some games.
 A native, low‑latency path is WIP (complex and not ready yet).

-Note: Duo is free for two users; more than two requires a paid plan.
+Note: Duo is free for two users; more than two requires a paid plan. of 10$ for lifetime

 # neo_multiseat 🎮🖥️🖥️🖥️